-Certain disciplinary authority may be delegated to student organization judiciaries or courts.
-Appeals from student judiciary or court decisions may be made through the Office of the Senior Vice Chancellor for Student Services or his designee to the Student Services Judicial Committee on each campus.
-Student organization courts or judiciary committees are established with specific authorities when constitutions are approved by the University Student Services Committee.
+Certain disciplinary authority may be delegated to student organization conduct boards.
+Appeals from student conduct board decisions may be made through the Office of the Senior Vice Chancellor for Student Services and Administration or his designee to the Student Services Conduct Board on each campus.
+Student organization conduct boards are established with specific authorities when constitutions are approved by the University Student Services Committee.
 Examples of such delegation of disciplinary authority exist in the case of the Student Government Association, the Interfraternity Council, and the Panhellenic Council.
 (See pertinent Constitutions.)